From Christian’s interview for the Masters of Workers’ Compensation series on ReelLawyers.com.

 A wide variety of injuries are covered under North Carolina workers’ compensation law, including (but not limited to) hand injuries, nerve damage, internal organ injuries, crush injuries, aggravation of a pre-existing injury, chemical burns, and more.

-If you’re unsure if your injury is covered, be sure to speak with an NC workers’ comp attorney.
+If you’re unsure if your injury is covered, be sure to speak with a Charlotte Workers Compensation Lawyer.

 Firstly, your employer must be notified about the injury or illness that you sustained while at work.
 After they have been notified, you can begin the process of filing your NC workers’ compensation claim.